Tennessee mansion shown burning in Zillow listing gets new life, YouTube channel

 In fact, Thakur told WKRN, his current construction team doing demolition work was one he came into contact with because of his initial video.

-“The thing that’s blown us away the most has been how friendly Nashville and Franklin has been towards us.
+“The thing that’s blown us away the most has been how friendly Nashville and Franklin have been towards us.
 It’s really been a blessing,” he said.

 To follow along on Thakur’s home remodel journey, you can follow him on YouTube here.